 Not feeling quite right?
 Parasites can be the actual cause of most mysterious illnesses.
 Some people may not have any symptoms from infection.
-That being said, these are some of the most commonly associated symptoms with a parasite infection:
+Yet, these are some of the most commonly associated symptoms with a parasite infection:

-- Strong cravings for processed foods and sugary foods
+- Strong cravings for processed and sugary foods

 - Skin ailments such as hives, rashes, weeping eczema, itchy dermatitis, acne, ulcers, sores, lesions, etc.

 - Bleeding gums

 - Loss of appetite

 - Persistent digestive problems (cramps, bloating, gas, etc.)

 - Sore/stiff joints